 Convenient voting procedures

-The argument that Congress has the power to effectuate these reforms is based on the same constitutional provision as the other reforms in this section, namely, the first clause of Article I Section 4, giving Congress the power to determine the manner of holding elections for the Congress.
+The argument that Congress has the power to effectuate these reforms is based on the same constitutional provision as other congressional election reforms, namely, the first clause of Article I Section 4, giving Congress the power to determine the manner of holding elections for the Congress.
 If a federal law in this area is determined not to be constitutional, then a constitutional amendment giving Congress the power to establish such regulations might be in order.

 Automatic, universal voter registration